-Minor Baseball Draft
+7. Minor Baseball Draft

 All league age 9 to 12 year old players can try out for Major/Minor Baseball.
-12 year olds will be allowed at the Minors level only upon request by parents and approval by the Player Agent.
+12 year olds will be allowed at the Minors level only upon request by parents and approval by the Player Agent (subject to a waiver approved by District 8 LL).
 Such decisions will be made based on player's skill level and/or concerns for that player's or other player's safety.

-AAA Baseball
+8. AAA Baseball

 Teams will be assigned based on school.
 7 year olds and 10year olds will be allowed at the AAA level by exception only.
-They must attend a tryout to be considered for an exception.
+They must attend a safety assessment to be considered for an exception.
+10 year olds must try out for Minors but can be placed in AAA if not selected to a Minors team.
 Such decisions will be made based on player's skill level and/or concerns for that player's or other player's safety.
 The placement of the player will be decided by the Player's Agent or a designated Board member.

 All 9 and 10 year olds that were not selected in the minors draft will be placed on a AAA team.
+Coaches are encouraged to take 10 year olds into Minors unless they are deemed a potential safety risk.

-Roster Vacancies & Replacements
+9. Roster Vacancies & Replacements